IBM/RuDaS/experiments/README.md

  |   **R-score** | 0.2728  | 0.3350  | 0.1906 | 0.1811 |

 ## Impact of Missing Consequences and Noise
 Effect of missing consequences and noise on 144 datasets.
-Each H-score value is averaged on 48 datasets, with uniformly distributed categories in {RDG, DRDG}, sizes in {XS,S}, and graph depths in {2,3}
+Each H-score value is averaged on 48 datasets, with uniformly distributed categories in {RDG, DRDG}, sizes in {S,M}, and graph depths in {2,3}
 The  noise  parameters  are  definesas follows (the  set  memberships  are  intended  to  mean  “uniformly  distributed over"):

 |                        |  n_OW       |  nNoise+ |  nNoise-   |